huggingface/peft/examples/corda_finetuning/README.md

     --save_model --save_path {path_to_residual_model} \
     --first_eigen --calib_dataset "MetaMATH"
 ```

+**Arguments**:

+- `--first_eigen` uses the largest $r$ singular values and vectors to initialize the learnable adapter for the instruction-previewed adaptation mode.
+- `--calib_dataset` specifies the dataset to sample data to obtain covariance matrices.
+Instruction-previewed mode uses the downstream task dataset you are learning, such as  `"MetaMATH"`, `"codefeedback"`, `"WizLMinstruct"`, `"alpaca"`, or other choices.

+### Fine-tuning

 `corda_finetuning.py`: This script fine-tunes the preprocessed model built above on a downstream task.